Oval Diamonds vs Round Diamonds

 When it comes to how a diamond sparkles, the cut is probably the most important factor.

 With round diamonds, we’re told to look out for the ‘hearts and arrows’ phenomenon, a pattern within a diamond that demonstrates how well the stone has been cut and its facets arranged.
-Unless you have perfect symmetry you don’t get this pattern so it’s an indicator of a very well-cut round diamond.

-With oval diamonds, you need to look out for what’s known as a ‘bow tie’, however unlike the hearts and arrows in a round stone, this is an undesirable trait and something to be avoided if possible.
+With oval diamonds, you need to look out for what’s known as a ‘bow tie’, unlike the hearts and arrows in a round stone, this is an undesirable trait and something to be avoided if possible.

 A bow tie pattern can appear in the middle of a stone, to the left and right of the central vertical axis, visible when looking down through the table.

-Re-search by the GIA, the leading independent authority on diamonds and the body that created the 4C’s has demonstrated that this occurs when you look at a diamond too closely.
-A bowtie is actually your reflection blocking light and the closer you look at a stone the darker and more pronounced the effect becomes.
+Research by the GIA, the leading independent authority on diamonds and the body that created the 4Cs, has demonstrated that this occurs when you look at a diamond too closely.
+A bowtie is actually your reflection blocking light, and the closer you look at a stone, the darker and more pronounced the effect becomes.

-Another difference between a round cut diamond and an oval is the variation in the shapes of the oval.
+Another difference between a round cut diamond and an oval is the variation in the shape of the oval.
 You don’t get any variation in shape with round diamonds, the round is round after all, but with ovals, you can get long slender ovals, fat round ovals and what are known as ideally proportioned ovals.

 Lifetime Guarantee